-- Level 1 Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2 Inputs include quoted prices in active markets for similar assets or liabilities, quoted prices for identical or similar assets or liabilities in markets that are not active, and inputs other than quoted prices that are observable for the asset or liability, either directly or indirectly.

-• Level 3 - Inputs to the fair value measurement are unobservable inputs or valuation techniques.
+- Level 1 Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2 Inputs include quoted prices in active markets for similar assets or liabilities, quoted prices for identical or similar assets or liabilities in markets that are not active, and inputs other than quoted prices that are observable for the asset or liability, either directly or indirectly. - Level 3 Inputs to the fair value measurement are unobservable inputs or valuation techniques.

-The estimated fair value of the embedded derivative liabilities related to promissory notes outstanding was measured as the aggregate estimated fair value, based on Level 2 inputs, which included the average of the quoted daily yield curve rates on six-month and one-year treasury securities and, because the actual volatility rate on the Company's common stock is not available, a conservative estimated volatility rate of 200%.
+The estimated fair value of the embedded derivative liabilities related to promissory notes outstanding was measured as the aggregate estimated fair value, based on Level 2 inputs, which included the quoted daily yield curve rates of treasury securities with comparable maturities and, because the actual volatility rate on the Company's common stock is not available, a conservative estimated volatility rate of 200%.